 At work, we just migrated a database server from a Sun Fire V240 to a Sun X4100.
 This makes it the first AMD64 system we’ve put into production, and the performance advantage is staggering.
-I could post the benchmarks and various statistics, but I believe the following graphs paint a far more interesting and convincing argument for the price/performance benefit of Sun’s AMD64 offerings…
+I could post the benchmarks and various statistics, but I believe the following graphs from the cut-over paint a far more interesting and convincing argument for the price/performance benefit of Sun’s AMD64 offerings…

 Blastwave PHP4 packages are available in /testing.
 These bump PHP4 up to 4.4.3, which is primarily a bug fix and security upgrade.
 It also fixes an issue with the packaging of the current 4.4.2 packages, which resulted in a non-working PEAR installation due to an error in the upstream source tarball. <p />I hope to get these packages released to unstable in the next few days - I’ve been running them for a few days here and there appears to be no issues, but as always...